Control the game’s UI with code¶

 your game grows bigger, you may have many more connections.
 If you get

-need to listen to the changes state constantly in the
+need to listen to the state change constantly in the

 function.
-The check happens 60 times a second and you’ll likely break
+This check happens 60 times a second and you’ll likely break

 the game because of the order in which the code runs.